omnigres/omnigres/README.md

 [![Documentation](https://img.shields.io/badge/docs-ready-green)](https://docs.omnigres.org)
 ![License](https://img.shields.io/github/license/omnigres/omnigres)

-Omnigres makes PostgreSQL a complete application platform.
+Omnigres makes Postgres a developer-first application platform.
 You can deploy a single database instance and it can host your entire application, scaling as needed.

 * Running application logic **inside** or **next to** the database instance
 * **Deployment** provisioning (**Git**, **containers**, etc.)